grafana/mimir/docs/sources/operators-guide/monitoring-grafana-mimir/collecting-metrics-and-logs.md

 ### Collect metrics and logs via the Helm chart

 Starting from version `3.0.0`, the Helm chart sends metrics to a Prometheus-compatible server and sends logs to a Loki cluster.
-The chart can also scrape additional metrics from kube-state-metrics, kubelet, and cAdvisor. node_exporter metrics are not collected by the chart.
+The chart can also scrape additional metrics from kube-state-metrics, kubelet, and cAdvisor.
+No node_exporter metrics are collected by the chart.
 For more information
 about node_exporter, see [Additional resources metrics]({{< relref "requirements.md#additional-resources-metrics" >}}).